Technology

 ALE's human-made shooting star satellites were developed together with Tohoku University.

-Our satellites, ALE-1 and ALE-2 are both equipped with multiple sensors that measure attitude and position along with three independent controls making it extremely reliable.
-As a result, our satellites can release particles to emit light precisely at a designated location, can prevent collisions with other satellites and avoid producing space debris.
+Our satellites, ALE-1 and ALE-2, are both equipped with multiple sensors that measure attitude and position along with three independent safety decision-making systems, making them extremely reliable.

-When entering Earth's atmosphere from an altitude of about 80km, the particles will completely decelerate and disappear due to air resistance and aerodynamic heating.
+The particles burn up at altitudes of about 60 to 80km due to aerodynamic heating.
 Therefore, they will not fall on the ground.

 ALE-1 satellite launched by JAXA Epsilon rocket